When you move to China to teach you’ll find yourself dealing with a lot of new things.

 You’ll be faced with all the little details that come along with learning to live and thrive in a foreign country, with very different customs and foods.

 But one of the challenges you might not think about is having to use the toilets in China.

 Chinese toilets are very different to the toilets you use back home and so are the rules and expectations surrounding them.

 So if you’re going to survive them, there are a few things you need to know.

 Whether you’re a man or a woman, you need to prepare yourself for squat toilets in China.

-Even in the major cities you’ll probably find more squat toilets than traditional Western toilets.
+Even in the major cities you’ll find more squat toilets than traditional Western toilets.

-But if you find yourself in a small town, or even a large one that doesn’t see many tourists, you’re going to encounter squat toilets wherever you go.
+But if you find yourself in a small city, or even a large one that doesn’t see many tourists, you’re going to encounter squat toilets wherever you go.